AssadAnabosi/AssadAnabosi/README.md

 ###

-<p align="left">I'm a Computer Systems Engineering Student at Arab American University, Always been passionate about technology and solving problems via technology!</p>
+<p align="left">I'm a Computer Systems Engineering Student at Arab American University.
+Always been passionate about technology and solving problems via technology!</p>

 ###